pragma-/Plang/README.md

 String | `"X"` | if `"X"` begins with a Number then its value, otherwise 0

 ##### String()
-From Type | With Value | Value of String
+From Type | With Value | Resulting String Value
 --- | --- | ---
 Null | null | `0`
 Boolean | `true` | `"true"`